u66u/cielo/docs/codestyle.md

     };
 }
 ```
-When appropriate also add demo scene stylish code choices that show language knowledge and don't lead to obfuscation or overcomplication, e.g.
+When appropriate, add expressive "demo scene" style only if it preserves readability and follows the gating policy above, e.g.
 ```
 macro_rules! binops {
     ($($variant:ident : $prec:expr, $tok:pat),* $(,)?) => {